Heaven Below: Falling from Zero

 In 2012, the band released their second studio album Falling from Zero followed in 2013 by compilation album Dos Diablos Digital Box Set, acoustic album The Deadlight Sessions and cover album Sleeping Giants.
 It was during the same year that percussionist Shad Wilhelm joined the ensemble, replacing Andra.

 In the year following, the group advertised their limited edition coffin kits, containing an album entitled Demonic Demos & Unsung Lullabies.
 The CD, which contained previously unreleased tunes, an electric version of "Damaged" (published in 2013 on The Deadlight Sessions) as well as a cover of "Nothing Else Matters" by Metallica was made available exclusively in the coffin kit.

 Good Morning Apocalypse

 In 2014, the band began working on what is to be their third studio album.
 In January 2015, the group posted a photograph on their internet site with the words Good Morning Apocalypse, the title of their upcoming work.

 Some time after mid-2014, Billson left the ensemble, with Lucas Kanopa replacing him some time later.

 The band released the album on October 14, 2016.

 In late 2018, Nikki Stringfield of American rock bands The Iron Maidens and Femme Fatale became a touring guitarist for the ensemble.

-In April 2020, Kennison announced the release date of May 17, 2020 for upcoming cover album Rest in Pieces.
+In April 2020, Kennison announced the release date of May 17, 2020, for upcoming cover album Rest in Pieces.

 On Sundays in February 2022, Stringfield and Kennison performed during their residency at Hard Rock Cafe in Hollywood, California.

+The Majestic Twelve

+In late 2024, the ensemble plans to release The Majestic Twelve, their fourth studio album.
+The album was released on July 22, 2025.